 In another Nordic legend, Thor had two goats named Tanngrisnir and Tanngnjostr who pulled his chariot.

-According to the legend, Thor found Tanngrisnir and Tanngnjostr when he travelled with the god Loki to Midgard, where humans live.
+According to the legend, Thor found Tanngrisnir and Tanngnjostr when he traveled with the god Loki to Midgard, where humans live.
 Feeling hungry, the two gods stopped at a farm where a poor farmer and his wife lived.
 The farmer and his wife knew they would never be able to feed the two gods to their satisfaction, so they offered them their only two goats.

 Thor took the goats and said that everyone would be able to partake in the feast.
 However, he said that they could only eat on the condition that they didn’t break any of the goats’ bones and that when they were done, they would put the bone on the goats’ fur.
 After the meal, everyone fell asleep.
-The next morning, the farmer and his wife got up to find their goats were alive and well again.
+The next morning, the farmer and his wife got up to find their goats were alive and well again.21

 The Yule Goat